 Start using an SSL

-An SSL Certificate encrypts the data and does the job difficult for the hackers.
-In fact, an SSL is useful in many ways.
+An SSL Certificate encrypts the data and does the job difficult for hackers.
+In fact, SSL is useful in many ways.
 And these days its quite easy to get one at a very reasonable cost from well know brands.